State of Siege: Temple Attack

-State of Siege: Temple Attack is a 2021 Indian Hindi-language action film directed by Ken Ghosh, starring Akshaye Khanna in the lead role.
+State of Siege: Temple Attack is a 2021 Indian Hindi-language action thriller film directed by Ken Ghosh, starring Akshaye Khanna in the lead role.
 It was made as a direct-to-video film for ZEE5.
 It is loosely based on the 2002 Akshardham Temple attack and the subsequent operation to kill the perpetrators.
 It is a standalone sequel to State of Siege: 26/11.

 Plot

 In 2001, Major Hanut Singh and his team participate in an operation to rescue a minister's daughter, where his best friend is killed during this mission.

-Due to this, Hanut Singh gets tramutised during his future activities.
-In the following year, Pakistani terrorists attack and lay siege on a temple in Gujarat.
-The NSG, led by Hanut Singh, neutralise the terrorists and reclaim the temple.
+Major Hanut Singh is haunted by his past where he was injured badly in a terrorist attack and lost his colleague when they were close to completing a mission.
+The state of Gujarat has just calmed due to on going riots but a terrorist organization led by Abu Hamza plans to attack a temple in order to free their leader Bilal Naikoo.
+The terrorists enter the temple and start cross firing and killing who ever comes on their way but further they get orders from Abu Hamza to hold the civilians as captive and demands the government to free their leader Bilal Naikoo or every hour there will be a blood shed.
+Major Hanut Singh along with his team of NSG commandos decides to lead the mission but his senior's ask him to back out when he does not follow the orders leading to cross firing between the terrorists and NSG Commandos.

+What happens next, do they succeed or fail?